rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="DrewRockmore.png" style="width: 150px;">

-Hi, my name is Drew Rockmore, I am currently a full time student at Old dominion University studying Computer Science.
+Drew Rockmore is a full time computer science student at Old dominion University studying.
-I served the navy for six years as a AEGIS computer networking technician and currently work part time as web developer.
+He served in the navy for six years as a AEGIS computer networking technician and currently works part time as web developer.
-I enjoy being outside and exploring everything that Virginia has to offer.

 <br>